When Dialects Collide: How Socioeconomic Mixing Affects Language Use: Empirical results

 \subsection{Linguistic varieties and socioeconomic status}

-Earlier studies and our hypothesis suggest that the income of people and the frequency as they make grammar mistakes should be correlated negatively, thus indicating that higher income people would make mistakes less frequently.
-This relation is indeed verified by our first observation, as we measured a low (Pearson $r=-0.25$) but significant negative correlation when considering the whole observed population in England and Wales (as shown in \cref{fig:ses_x_grammar_corrs_all_cities}).
-Meanwhile, we expect similar correlations when focusing on urban population.
-Since most of our Twitter users are concentrated in urban areas, we expect more linguistic and socioeconomic heterogeneity at these places rather than in rural areas~\cite{MisloveUnderstandingDemographics2011}.
-We therefore consider the eight largest metropolitan areas in England as listed earlier.
-All observations are summarised in \cref{fig:ses_x_grammar_corrs_all_cities} together with the Pearson correlation coefficients and p-values in the inset.
-They all reflect the expected pattern which suggests that speakers of high income favour the use of the standard variety and thus deviate less from the linguistic norm.
+We recall that, according to earlier studies, the income of people and the frequency at which their language departs from standard grammar rules should be correlated negatively, thus indicating that higher income people would use non-standard features less frequently.
+This was verified in very different contexts: some rather casual conversations carried out in a professional context \cite{LabovSocialStratification1966}, in formal interviews, reading and informal production \cite{TrudgillLinguisticChange1974}, and also in a microblogging context \cite{AbitbolSocioeconomicDependencies2018}, which mixes formal and informal speech in ways which are hard to disentangle.
+This relation is indeed verified here in a context closest to the latter, as we measure a low but significant negative correlation (Pearson $r=-0.25$) when considering the whole observed population in England and Wales (as shown in \cref{fig:ses_x_grammar_corrs_all_cities}).
+We would also expect similar correlations when focusing on urban populations.
+Since most of our Twitter users are concentrated in urban areas, we expect more linguistic and socioeconomic heterogeneity in these places than in rural areas~\cite{MisloveUnderstandingDemographics2011}.
+We therefore consider the eight largest metropolitan areas in England, listed earlier, as they have a sufficient number of cells remaining after the thresholding applied on the number of residents.
+We summarise the observations in \cref{fig:ses_x_grammar_corrs_all_cities} together with the Pearson correlation coefficients and p-values in the inset.
+Our results almost all reflect the expected pattern which suggests that speakers of high income favour the use of the standard variety and thus deviate less from the linguistic norm.
 However, quite remarkably, we find conspicuous differences among the cities, even though the ranges covered by their SES distributions are roughly similar.
-For example, in the case of Sheffield we found a very weak but significant Pearson correlation $r = -0.08$, at other cities much stronger correlations emerged up to a coefficient of $r = -0.49$ in Bristol.
+For example, in the case of Sheffield we find a very weak Pearson correlation $r = -0.08$, while in other cities much stronger correlations emerged, with correlation values up to $r = -0.49$ in Bristol.
 The largest cities like London and Birmingham, which host the most diverse populations, depict relatively strong linguistic correlations, with coefficients $r = -0.27$ and $r = -0.25$ respectively.
+The standard deviations of the reported Pearson r values can be estimated, and they are shown in \cref{fig:cities_assort_vs_grammar_and_SES_corr}B. Since we assess the correlation between two variables sampled in $N_c$ cells, the standard deviation can be estimated by